wangziqi2013/wangziqi2013.github.io/_posts/2020-07-25-flatstore.markdown

 allocation.
 Memory blocks that are not set are considered as uncommitted, whose allocations are naturally rolled back by the crash.

+A volatile index is maintained as the non-clustered index mapping keys to log entries.
+The paper suggests that either an in-memory hash table or Masstree can be employed as index.
+The index is concurrently accessed by all threads.
+For hash tables, locking is performed on a per-bucket basis to eliminate most of the contentions.
+For Masstree, since the data structure is already concurrent, no extra locking is required.

 TODO: INDEX UPDATE / VERSION NUMBER / GC